ajitagupta/python-engineering-lab/README.md

 A learning-in-public project.
-I'm a software engineer consolidating my Python and backend fundamentals by implementing one engineering concept at a time — from scratch, by hand, reviewing rather than copying — and writing down what I actually learned along the way.
+I'm a software engineer consolidating my Python and backend fundamentals by implementing one engineering concept at a time — from scratch, by hand, understanding rather than copying — and writing down what I actually learned along the way.

 The concepts aren't isolated exercises.
 Together they build **one API** — a